blakadder/templates/_templates/sonoff_dual_R2.markdown

 Please be aware, that the button on the Sonoff Dual will initially not have any functionality!

 Other than on most Sonoff module the button is not connected to the normal button pin (GPIO0).
-After freshly flashing Sonoff-Tasmota (with the default module setting "Sonoff Basic"), the button will **not act as described** in the [Button Usage](https://github.com/arendst/Sonoff-Tasmota/wiki/Button-usage) article.
+After freshly flashing Tasmota (with the default module setting "Sonoff Basic"), the button will **not act as described** in the [Button Usage](https://github.com/arendst/Tasmota/wiki/Button-usage) article.
 You will not be able to switch power or activate the special WiFi modes.

 **Possible Workarounds:** Take advantage of the default WiFi fallback behavior, which is to connect via [WPS](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Setup) or configure the module firmware config beforehand via `user_config.h`.